-Mometasone furoate topical solution should not be used in the treatment of diaper dermatitis.
+Mometasone furoate lotion should not be used in the treatment of diaper dermatitis.

-Topically applied mometasone furoate topical solution can be absorbed in sufficient amounts to produce systemic effects [see Warnings and Precautions (5.1)].
+Topically applied mometasone furoate lotion can be absorbed in sufficient amounts to produce systemic effects [see Warnings and Precautions (5.1)].

-Mometasone furoate topical solution USP, 0.1% (lotion) contains mometasone furoate USP for topical use.
-Mometasone furoate USP is a synthetic corticosteroid with anti-inflammatory activity.
+Mometasone furoate topical solution USP, 0.1% (lotion) contains mometasone furoate for topical use.
+Mometasone furoate is a synthetic corticosteroid with anti-inflammatory activity.

-Each gram of mometasone furoate topical solution USP, 0.1% (lotion) contains: 1 mg mometasone furoate USP in a lotion base of hydroxypropyl cellulose, isopropyl alcohol (40%), propylene glycol, sodium phosphate monobasic monohydrate and purified water.
-Also contains phosphoric acid used to adjust the pH to approximately 4.5.
+Each gram of mometasone furoate topical solution USP, 0.1% (lotion) contains 1 mg mometasone furoate in a colorless, clear to translucent lotion base of hydroxypropyl cellulose, isopropyl alcohol (40%), propylene glycol, purified water and sodium phosphate monobasic monohydrate.
+May also contain phosphoric acid used to adjust the pH to approximately 4.5.

 Like other topical corticosteroids, mometasone furoate has anti-inflammatory, antipruritic, and vasoconstrictive properties.
 The mechanism of the anti-inflammatory activity of the topical steroids, in general, is unclear.
 However, corticosteroids are thought to act by the induction of phospholipase A2 inhibitory proteins, collectively called lipocortins.
 It is postulated that these proteins control the biosynthesis of potent mediators of inflammation such as prostaglandins and leukotrienes by inhibiting the release of their common precursor arachidonic acid.
 Arachidonic acid is released from membrane phospholipids by phospholipase A2.

-Studies performed with mometasone furoate topical solution indicate that it is in the medium range of potency as compared with other topical corticosteroids.
+Studies performed with mometasone furoate lotion indicate that it is in the medium range of potency as compared with other topical corticosteroids.

 In a study evaluating the effects of mometasone furoate lotion on the HPA axis, 15 mL were applied without occlusion twice daily (30 mL per day) for 7 days to 4 adult subjects with scalp and body psoriasis.
 At the end of treatment, the plasma cortisol levels for each of the 4 subjects remained within the normal range and changed little from baseline [see Warnings and Precautions (5.1)].